Simple syrup is liquid sugar that doesn't have to dissolve. Keep reading to learn how to make this easy simple syrup recipe.

-When it comes to hot coffee, I stir in raw sugar (my favorite right now is Tate + Lyle – have you tried it?).
-But, raw sugar – and even regular table sugar – does not dissolve too well into cold coffee.
-That’s why I keep this liquid sugar on hand.
+When it comes to hot coffee, I stir in raw sugar.
+But, raw sugar - and even regular table sugar - does not dissolve too well into cold coffee.
+That's why I keep this liquid sugar on hand.
 It makes a bunch and I just store it in a air-tight bottle on my countertop, with the rest of my coffee bar items.
 And, you can use it to sweeten any of your favorite beverages, not just coffee.
 Or, package it up as a gift!

 I have made a pumpkin spiced version of liquid sweetener, and plan to try more varieties in the future.
 But, right now, I like it simple.
 How do you drink your iced coffee?

 This article was originally published August 2014 and updated January 2022 without altering the recipe.